 Jim Heavey has been a woodworker for more than 40 years and a contributing craftsman and educator for WOOD magazine since 1997, where he has had his projects featured.
-Jim has also hosted a popular series of woodworking how-to videos, and for the past ten years presented educational programs nationally at The Woodworking Shows on behalf of WOOD.
+Jim has also hosted a popular series of woodworking how-to videos, and for the past 12 years presented educational programs nationally at The Wood Working Shows on behalf of WOOD.

 In his role as educator, Jim strives to make woodworking fun for both novice and seasoned woodworkers by teaching techniques and providing information that will help them to produce a quality project at any level of expertise.
 Jim has taught both individual and group woodworking classes in his shop in Northern Illinois where he also produces furniture for his family.
 Through his work with 4-H, Jim enjoys giving back to the community while mentoring future woodworkers.